 (3) An application made under subrule (1) does not stay the reviewable decision or the CA matter unless a single judge orders otherwise.

+[Rule 15 amended: SL 2022/60 r.
+10.]

 16. Dealing with the application

 A single judge has jurisdiction to decide an application made under rule 15 and in doing so must consider afresh the matter that was decided by a registrar.